Aider-AI/aider/aider/website/_posts/2024-08-14-code-in-json.md

 JSON code wrapping strategy.
 It appears that the model got confused about escaping and quoting while trying to format the JSON response.
-The source code contains a single-quoted string which also contains a single-quote character.
-The word `There'll` should have been escaped as `There\'ll`.

 ```python
 Traceback (most recent call last):